Fraud Defense Lawyer in Fort Worth, Texas

 While fraud is frequently thought of as being a “white collar crime” that results in more lenient prosecution, don’t assume the case won’t be prosecuted aggressively.
 In truth, prosecutors will typically conduct thorough investigations in order to collect substantial evidence that can be used to convict the suspected parties.

-Fort Worth Lawyer for Fraud Charges
+#xperienced Fort Worth Fraud Defense Lawyer

 Are you under investigation for fraud under Texas Penal Code § 32.01?
 If so, do not make any statements to a law enforcement officer investigating the crime.
 Instead, seek out the services of an experienced criminal defense attorney.